 - Category 1:

 - Direct interests

 - Category 2:

 - Indirect interests.

 - Any other matter which is not listed in category 1 and that could affect impartiality or could reasonably be perceived to do so.

 - Category 3:

-- Any other matters that might be of interest for transparency purposes e.g. a former employment in the pharmaceutical or an associated industry.
+- Any other matters that might be of interest for transparency purposes e.g. a former employment (within the past 3 years) in the pharmaceutical or an associated industry.

-7. Declaration of Interests
+6. Declaration of Interests